Ethics Policy

 family background deny to a colleague professional benefits or advantages or

-• Shall not engage in harassment or discriminatory conduct which unreasonably
+participation in any professional organization. - Shall not engage in harassment or discriminatory conduct which unreasonably

 interferes with an individual’s performance of professional or work responsibilities or